GabeScott/standard-works-vault/General Conference/2008 April - Special Experiences.md

 # Special Experiences

-*By Ronald A. Rasband - Of the Presidency of the Seventy*
+By Elder Ronald A. Rasband - *Of the Presidency of the Seventy*

 *Given in the April session of the 2008 General Conference*

+>*Our personal journey through life provides us with many special experiences that become building blocks of faith and testimony.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2008/04/special-experiences?lang=eng)

 I would like to add my testimony and witness on this special day that President Thomas S. Monson is the Lord’s prophet on the earth.
 I am grateful to have this privilege to speak in general conference.

 I am grateful, as you are, for the experience we have in this historic conference as we sustain, in an orderly and patterned way, our new prophet, First Presidency, and other leaders of the Church.

 This kind of experience fortifies our testimonies and increases our faith in the knowledge that this is indeed the Lord’s true and living Church.

 Our personal journey through life provides us with many special experiences that become building blocks of faith and testimony.
 These experiences come to us in vastly different ways and at unpredictable times.
 They can be powerful spiritual events or small enlightening moments.
 Some experiences will come as serious challenges and heavy trials that test our ability to cope with them.
 No matter what the experience may be, each gives us a chance for personal growth, greater wisdom, and, in many cases, service to others with more empathy and love.
-As the Lord stated to the Prophet Joseph Smith in a reassuring way during one of his most significant trials at Liberty Jail, “All these things shall give thee experience, and shall be for thy good” (D&C 122:7).
+As the Lord stated to the Prophet Joseph Smith in a reassuring way during one of his most significant trials at Liberty Jail, “All these things shall give thee experience, and shall be for thy good” ([[D&C 122.7|D&C 122:7]]).

 As experiences accumulate in our lives, they add strength and support to each other.
 Just as the building blocks of our homes support the rest of the structure, so too do our personal life experiences become building blocks for our testimonies and add to our faith in the Lord Jesus Christ.